dcslagel/las-util-c/README.md

 DESCRIPTION
 -----------
-Caution: This is very Alpha software!
+Caution: This is Alpha software!

 The goal of 'lh_parse` is to parse LAS file header meta-data lines.